22lavonne/MAGE-Ontology/documentation/key-notions.md

 ![Variable](../Schema/schema_diagram_images/variable_schema.png)
 ### Axioms
-* `Variable subClassOf Symbol` <br />
+* `Variable subClassOf Data Symbol` <br />
-"Every variable is a symbol"
+"Every variable is a data symbol"
-* `Variable definedIn Namespace min 1 Namespace` <br />
-"Every variable is defined in at least one namespace"
-* `Variable definedInGlobalNamespace extactly 1 Namespace` <br />
-"Every variable is defined in the global namespace"
-* `Variable localaVariableDefinedIn Class exactly 1 Class` <br />
-"Every local variable is defined in a class"
 * `Variable hasLabel Label exactly 1 Label` <br />
 "Every variable has exactly one label"
 * `Variable hasDataType DataType exactly 1 Datatype` <br />
 "Every variable has exactly one data type"
+* `Variable passesInParameter function min 0 parameter` <br />
+"A variable can be passed in as a parameter in 0 or more functions"

 ## Data Type
 ### Description